Keysight/cyperf/deployment/k8s/README.md

     1. CyPerf Agents outside EKS which are supposed to be simulating clients, for initiating traffic flows.
     *These client agents can also be running as pods in an on-prem kubernetes cluster or agents running in VM or COTS hardware.*
     2. Collect the FQDN or public IP address for the DUT, which needs to be configured in CyPerf Controller's _DUT Network_.
     3. In case, FQDN is used for the DUT, this needs to be resolved by CyPerf client Agents.
-Configure a _Name Server_ IP address in CyPerf Contoller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_ .
+Configure a _Name Server_ IP address in CyPerf Controller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_ .

 ## Deployment in **On-Premise K8s Cluster**